-With the array of benefits associated with your federal loans, when one goes ahead for refinancing he/she gives up certain benefits but he gets certain other benefits.
+With the array of benefits associated with your federal loans, when one goes ahead for refinancing he/she gives up certain benefits but he/she gets certain other benefits.
 So the question lies on whether it's worth giving up certain benefits to gain other benefits.

 Table of Contents

-- Will I be able to refinance?
+- When you be able to refinance

 - Risks of refinancing

-- Questions to ask yourself before refinancing
+- Factors to consider before refinancing

-- Is it worth refinancing?
+- Is it worth refinancing

 - Alternative options

-If you as a borrower are comfortable with giving up the federal loan benefits then you should consider looking out for the various offers out there associated with refinancing.
+If you as a borrower are comfortable with giving up the federal loan benefits then you should consider looking out for the various offers associated with refinancing.
 It should be noted that refinancing is only done by private lenders and not by any government entities.

-Qualification of a borrower - In terms of getting qualified for refinancing most private lenders have their own way of checking for qualifications of a borrower.
+In terms of getting qualified for refinancing most private lenders have their own way of checking for qualifications of a borrower.
 Some lenders will prequalify a borrower by conducting a soft credit check and this can give the borrower an idea of the new interest rate.